I have no recipe today. In fact, I haven't been cooking much lately. Not that I haven't been eating, but I wasn't enjoying it.

 serves 2

-1 10 pkg of brussels sprouts
+1 10 pkg of brussels sprouts1 tablespoon canola oil

 1 tablespoon cider vinegar